heeeedjr/startup/README.md

 ## Lessons Learned
 - I learned more about how to resolve merge conflicts.
 Usually, I do everything through the CLI, which can be a pain, but using the GitLens extension on VSCode made it quite easy to resolve without completely overwriting one of the commits.
 - I learned more about how to use SVGs in the Simon HTML assignment.
 Here are some of the optionsand what they do: M move <to x,y> Q quadratic curve <control point x,y> <to x,y>
+- I learned how powerful using a framework like Bootstrap really is.
+I could not have done so much without its help.
+- I learned that you have so much power over what you are doing, but that means you must be super careful otherwise you code things with little security.
+- I learned that CSS is the game changer.
+It can alter EVERYTHING about the web page (aside from the structure).

 ## Start up Pitch
 - I will create an interactive blog website to track my journey with Information Technology (IT).
 It will provide funny misconceptions I had, common problems when first starting, personal goals for my career, and commentary on the current state of all things cyber.
 The blog will be a place where any beginner in IT can go to feel comfortable and understood.
 It will be well designed and maintained by me as an example of how far I have come.
 If users wish to comment on the blog posts, they must create an account.
 There will be some fun small features like using dad joke/funny quote APIs to pre-fill the comment section among other ideas.